-I am a sociologist specializing in gender, sexuality, and knowledge production.
-My work has focused on non-heterosexual identity, reproductive health, sexual violence, and the sociology of social science.
-I am broadly interested in the demography of sexuality and the politics of population measurement.
-My research has been supported by the National Science Foundation’s Graduate Research Fellowship Program, the University of Michigan’s Institute for Research on Women and Gender, and the University of Michigan’s Population Studies Center.
-My work has been published in Gender & Society, Contexts, Demography, and the American Sociological Review.
+I am a sociologist specializing in gender and sexuality.
+My work has been supported by the National Science Foundation, and the University of Michigan’s Population Studies Center and Institute for Research on Women and Gender.
+My sole-authored and co-authored scholarship has been published in Gender & Society, Contexts, Demography, and the American Sociological Review.

 Curriculum Vitae http://jamiebudnick.com/cv